Svtter/test-echarts/README.md

 # Echarts Example

-A quick test of echarts.
+A quick test of echarts and gulpjs.

 ## Serve